 When taking Minecraft screenshots you will need to use the following process :

-- Launch a LXTerminal window and cd to the raspi2png directory
+- Launch a LXTerminal window

 - Run Minecraft and decide what you want to capture